Rental Yield Gotchas: New Zealand & Australia Property Returns

 Cash-on-Cash Return = (Net Rent − Mortgage Payments) ÷ (Deposit + Purchase Costs) × 100

 For plenty of properties, this number is negative in the early years.
-That’s where negative gearing (AU) or carrying the loss (NZ) comes in.
+That’s where negative gearing in Australia or carrying the loss in New Zealand comes in.
 You’re gambling that capital growth makes up the shortfall over time.

 Tracking Real Yield Across Your Portfolio